 As well as the basic one-length cut as described above, you can also use your clippers to produce more technical styles and looks.

 For example, you can fade hair so that it is gradually increased or decreased.

 This is achieved using the same procedure but changing the guard attachment for different lengths.

-Lots of other looks can be achieved and with a little practice you will be adapt at completing them.
+Lots of other looks can be achieved, and with a little practice, you will be competent at completing them.

 The price of purchasing a good pair of professional hair clippers will be quickly outweighed by the money you will save by cutting hair at home.

-With care and attention to detail, you can learn to cut hair with clippers and produce results that are every bit as good as a barbers or hair salon.
+With care and attention to detail, you can learn to cut hair with clippers and produce results that are every bit as good as a barber or hair salon.

 The best piece of advice I can give you is to invest in the best pair of hair clippers you can afford (for the job you intend to do).

-They will make it easier to cut, and give a good professional finish..and will last you for years.
+They will make it easier to cut, and give a professional finish..and they will last you for years.